musikid/pjdfstest/book/src/configuration-file.md

 #### file_flags

-Several UNIX operating systems have a concept of "file flags", which adds an additional level of security and control.
-Some tests are related to this feature and therefore need it to be supported.
+Some tests are related to file flags.
 However, not all file systems and operating systems support all flags.
 To give a sufficient level of granularity, each supported flag can be specified in the configuration with the `file_flags` array.